microsoft/ui-fabric-ts-validation/README.md

 - 3.3
 - 3.4

+## Test locally

+To run the test suite locally, run the following commands:

+1. From the repository root, run `rush install-fabric` to add latest `office-ui-fabric-react` to `package.json` files.
+1. Then run `rush update` to update Rush's `shrinkwrap.yaml` file.
+1. Finally, run the test suite with the following command `rush test`.
+1. The test suite results will be output to the console.

 # Contributing

 This repo welcomes contributions and suggestions.
 Most contributions require you to agree to a